walshbr/walshbr.github.io/pages/snack-sized-digital-pedagogy.md

 * Audience - institutional level, timeframe,
 * Cost - what materials are necessary? is it free? freemium? licensed?
 * Fragility - how likely is someone to be able to use your work as a model ten years from now? does it rely on a tool that could disappear?
-* Suggested citation -
-* Supplemental materials - share these as an upload and we can work with you.
+* Supplemental materials

-After your talk, we recommend uploading your work to [Knowledge Commons](https://hcommons.org/) to preserve your contribution and get a DOI to use for your citation.
-We'll collect your work on this site alongside the other snacks, but this will ensure that things will persist if this site changes!
+We ask you to upload this one-page PDF and supplement materials [Knowledge Commons](https://hcommons.org/) to preserve your contribution and get a DOI to use for your citation.
+We'll collect these citations on this site alongside the other snacks, and this will ensure that things will persist if this site changes!

 ## Upcoming Sessions